Daniel-Violin/Server-side-Restaurant-AJAX-/README.txt

 Design Choices:

-- Firstly, I decided to use the starter code for the client.js and orderform.html provided to us in the assignment.
-  I did this because my code from A1 (although it met all specifications) was much less organized than the starter code.
+- Firstly, I started with my old code from the Client-Side repository.

 - Secondly, I chose to use custom urls, like querystrings (kind of), that are concactenated to the end of the normal url.
   These custom additions to the urls tell the server important information (mainly about the currently selected restaurant